 The student must request in writing permission to file for copyright privileges and/or to publish his dissertation.
 Each department is at liberty to establish specific guidelines for dissertations submitted in that department.
-At final submission, each of the four copies of the dissertation must include an abstract and blank pages inserted in proper order.
+At final submission, the copy of the dissertation must include an abstract and blank pages inserted in proper order.